nshirley/wdio_pageobject/README.md

 ### Contribution

 Please make sure test page.objects locally before publishing.
 ONLY `main` should be published from, this helps require a review of your changes before publishing.
+Be sure to follow standard [semantic versioning](https://docs.npmjs.com/about-semantic-versioning) when making changes.
+Breaking changes should always be major.
+New PageObjects and features are minor, and bugs are patch.